fetter-io/fetter-rs/doc/articles/maxcvss/maxcvss.md

 $ fetter audit --cvss
 ```

-Fetter can be installed in a Python virtual environment with `pip install fetter` or in an isolated environment with `pipx install fetter`.
+Fetter can be installed in a Python environment with `pip install fetter` or in an isolated environment with `pipx install fetter`.
 Using `uvx`, the command can also be run in an ephemeral environment with `uvx fetter audit --cvss`.

-On my system, I find two packages with CVSS scores of 9.1: `flask_applbuilder` 4.3.6` and `h11` 0.14.0.
+On my system, I find two packages with "critical" CVSS scores of 9.1: `flask_applbuilder` 4.3.6 and `h11` 0.14.0.
 Fetter provides high level information and relevant links:

 ```bash
 $ fetter audit --cvss